EvitcaStudio/aAccount/README.md

 # aAccount
-A useful library that creates and manages an account system for you.
+A useful plugin that creates and manages an account system for you.
 Passwords are hashed and salted and never stored as plaintext.
 A proper doc is in the works.

 **🚧🚧 Docs coming soon 🚧🚧**